13 Very Fun Relay Games

 Players: Small to large groups

 Divide the group into teams of 8-10 players and give each team a banana.
-Each team will complete several series of different relays using their banana.
+Each team will complete several series of different relay games using their banana.
 Here are some ideas for those relays.

 The banana under your armpit and hopping on one leg down a field and back.